LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Signs and symptoms associated with more serious WNV that has central nervous system involvement may include:

-Two to four weeks after a positive WNV test, IgM and IgG WNV tests may be ordered on a convalescent blood sample.
+Two to four weeks after a positive WNV test, IgM and IgG WNV tests may be ordered on a convalescent blood sample (from recovering patient).
 If an initial IgM test is negative but symptoms persist and other conditions are ruled out, another IgM test may be repeated a few days later to determine whether IgM WNV antibodies are now detectable.

 Nucleic acid amplification tests (NAAT) are routinely used to screen units of donated blood for WNV and may be performed on the blood of tissue and organ donors prior to transplantation.